Skip to content

 This column may appear anywhere in the file.

-age RECOMMENDED number Numeric value in years (float or integer value).
+age RECOMMENDED number Numeric value (float or integer value).
+By default expressed using "year" as the unit.
+Other possible "Units" are described in Units.

 This column may appear anywhere in the file.